-Suppose that the two masses in the constrained machine are in static equipoise.
+Suppose that the two masses in a constrained machine are in static equipoise.
 Then suppose that a researcher displaces positions of the masses while maintaining a taut rope: one mass is moved up and the other mass is moved down.
 If the masses are held at the displaced positions and then released, the masses move back towards the equipoise positions.
 The force driving the movement is based on the curvature of the slope.
 If the slope is a straight line with a constant grade between the original position and the displaced position, the two weights will continue to be in equipoise at the displaced position.
 In other words, displacement will not result in a change in forces if the slope is a straight line; and weights that were in equipoise before displacement will still be in equipoise after displacement.
 A net force (that causes movement) requires a change in slope and a continuously changing net force requires a continuously changing slope.
-In simple cases, at least, the slope must be upwards concave.

-Assuming a simple concave upwards slope and a taut rope, masses displaced, held in position and then released acquire a common velocity of movement denoted by v; and they acquire kinetic energy denoted by $[\frac{1}{2}(M+m)v^2]$.
-The amount of kinetic energy acquired can be calculated from the curve, the masses and the displacement.
+Assuming a simple concave upwards slope and a taut rope, when masses are displaced, held in position and then released, they move towards the original static equipoise position and acquire a common velocity of movement denoted by v; and they also acquire total kinetic energy denoted by $[\frac{1}{2}(M+m) \times v^2]$ .
 The masses pass through the original static equipoise position at maximum speed, slowing afterwards until they reach an extreme position at the "far end" of the range-of-movement (ROM) on the other side, where they momentarily pause before beginning a reverse movement.
 Presuming an absence of friction or dissipation, the reverse movement proceeds until the masses return to the original displacement position that marks the "near end" of the ROM.
 There, movement pauses, before repeating the prior cycle.